Review & Install Video

 When you're adding new parts to your Pony, you can't go wrong by installing parts from the folks that know it best.
 Ford Racing's legendary quality ensures a perfect fit and years of hassle-free use.

-This Ford Racing by Borla Sport Cat-Back Exhaust System is designed as a direct bolt on replacement for the 2.3L EcoBoost powered 2015-2018 Mustang for both great looks and great sound.
+This Ford Racing by Borla Sport Cat-Back Exhaust System is designed as a direct bolt on replacement for the 2.3L EcoBoost powered 2015-2019 Mustang without the Active Valve Exhaust.

 Convertible models may need to temporally remove the bracing underneath the vehicle in order to install the Cat-Back Exhaust System properly.